 (4) Subregulation (3) does not apply if the chief executive officer has already advised the custodial officer under this Division of each ground on which the document or material is privileged.

-[Regulation 63 inserted in Gazette 21 Aug 2015 p.
+[Regulation 63 inserted: Gazette 21 Aug 2015 p.
 3333.]

 64. Service of notices or documents